-Dear Senator Calderon:
+Dear Chairman Fuentes:

-The California Association of Clerks and Election Officials Elections Legislative Committee has reviewed SB 641 (as amended May 31, 2011), your proposal that would establish a "conditional voter registration" and provisional voting period beginning 14-days before and up through the close of polls on Election Day.
-The Committee does share your concerns with voter registration levels in California and wish to address this in some manner.
-However, we have voted to Oppose this proposal due to grave concerns with its provisions and timing.
-We strongly believe that this proposal should not be put into practice until the Secretary of State's Office has fully implemented a functioning statewide voter registration database that would guard against voter fraud and protect the integrity of the election.
-We also urge further discussion of the logistical concerns which would trigger major cost increases for county election officials.
+The California Association of Clerks and Election Officials Elections Legislative Committee has reviewed SB 641 (as amended May 31, 2011), and is writing to express concerns with this proposal to establish a "conditional voter registration" and provisional voting period beginning 14-days before and up through the close of polls on Election Day.

+The Committee does share the author's concerns with voter registration levels in California and wishes to address this in some manner.
+However, in a June letter to the author, Senator Calderon, the Committee voted to Oppose SB 641 due to grave concerns with its provisions and timing.
+We continue to strongly believe that this proposal should not be put into practice until the Secretary of State's Office has a functioning statewide voter registration database that meets the provisions of the Help American Vote Act and would guard against voter fraud and protect the integrity of the election.
+We also urged further discussion of the logistical concerns that will trigger major cost increases for county election officials during times of state and county fiscal crises.

-At present, the current issues that remain with a conditional voter registration and provisional voting period in California relate to:
+At present, the issues that remain with a conditional voter registration and provisional voting period in California relate to: